arthuryxt/acfs/README.txt

 #alternatively, if there are many files to merge, generate a file (named filelist for example) contains the full-path of each file
 perl Truseq_merge_unique_filelist.pl UNMAP newid filelist

-#4# build BWA index, using verion 0.73 or higer
+#4# build BWA index, using verion 0.73a (support for higher versions will be added soon)
 /bin/bwa073a/bwa index /data//iGenome/human/Ensembl/GRCh37/Sequence/BWAIndex/genome.fa

 #5# prepare for annotation